carresl/nasdaq_predictions/README.md

 The first method will indicate whether the ratings are actually effective at differentiating between overperforming and underperforming stocks, and the second method will indicate whether this strategy is capable of consistently generating alpha.

 ## Results
 The mean gain over 45 trading days for was 2.11% for stocks with a rating less than negative one, and 5.93% for stocks with a rating greater than one.
-The t-statistic for the hypothesis that stocks with a rating greater than one have higher average gains than stocks with ratings less than negative one was 1.691 with a p value of 0.0462.
+The t-statistic for the hypothesis that stocks with a rating greater than one have higher average gains than stocks with ratings less than negative one was 1.691 with a p-value of 0.0462.
 This is significant at the 5% level, and therefore, it can be concluded that stocks with a rating greater than one have average higher gains than stocks with scores less than negative one.

 ## Discussion & Future Work

-// discussions
+limitations: small testing period, uncertain if robust to market downturn and other market conditions

 *Thanks for taking the time to read, feel free to contact me via LinkedIn (linkedin.com/in/carres) or email (clagro@andrew.cmu.edu) if you have any questions or thoughts*